-I’ve told you about my favorite probiotic (read: Is My Probiotic Really Helping or am I Wasting Money?
-5 Ways to Know For Sure), and the same company, who is diligent about studying their products before putting them out to the public, have developed the best K2 supplement.
-I asked Kiran Krishnan, the research microbiologist behind it, for a quick and simple explanation of why it’s better than anything else out there.
+I've told you about my favorite probiotic (read: Is My Probiotic Really Helping or am I Wasting Money?
+5 Ways to Know For Sure), and the same company, who is diligent about research before putting them out their products to the public, have developed the best K2 supplement.
+I asked Kiran Krishnan, the research microbiologist behind it, for a quick and simple explanation of why it's better than anything else out there.

 1. Natural form: It is produced through fermentation of bacillus sp., and is the same K2 found in natto.